 The thing about having a phobia is that, at a logical level, you know you are being irrational but you are unable to do anything about it.

-My phobia used to give me panic attacks and, if you've never had one, the heart pounding breathlessness and the urge to run to the toilet are quite frightening.
+My phobia used to give me panic attacks and, if you’ve never had one, the heart-pounding breathlessness and the urge to run to the toilet are quite frightening.
+That, of all the emetophobia symptoms, is the one that is hardest to deal with.

 Actually, I consider myself really lucky because I found the cure was actually my earlier nightmare – having to deal with it.